General FAQ

 Bring small bills

-We’ll share suggested spending ranges closer to departure.
+Suggested spending ranges will be shared closer to departure.

 📱 Phones, Internet & Communication